codeunion/fundamentals-of-web-development/README.md

 1. Read and digest the [syllabus][syllabus].
 1. Read and digest [communications and help][communications-and-help].
   - Make sure you ask for help or support whenever you feel stuck.
-1. Read and digest [working with the development environment][development-environment].
+1. Read and digest [working with the development environment][guide-development-environment].
   - Ensure you have ruby 2.0 or higher, a code editor like sublime and git functioning.
-1. Read and digest [git basics][git-basics].
+1. Read and digest [git basics][guide-git-basics].
   - Visit your own [github profile][github-profile], upload a pic and add a publicly viewable email address.
 1. Fork, clone and run the [dot env tutorial][dot-env].
   - Understand how to correctly store 'environmental keys'.
-  - If you find yourself getting require errors, look at the [bundle tutorial][bundler-tutorial].
+  - If you find yourself getting require errors, look at the [bundle tutorial][guide-bundler-tutorial].
 1. Fork, clone and run the [request-o-matic][request-o-matic] repository.
   - Read this repository's readme carefully and complete any/all necessary steps
   - Ensure that you can submit requests for feedback to [web fundamentals rff's][fundamentals-rff].
-1. For the :heart: of :monkey: :monkey: :monkey: square away your [indentation settings][indentation-setttins]!
+1. For the :heart: of :monkey: :monkey: :monkey: square away your [indentation settings][indentation-settings]!
   - CodeUnion and all ruby coders require 'Soft-tabs' of 2 space width.
 1. Fork, clone and begin working on [Series A Kata][katas].
   - Use your copy of the request for feedback command line app to submit your first request for code feedback.